 How many embryos to transfer

-Determining the amount of embryos to transfer is not easy, since it depends on several factors, among which we highlight the following:
+Most fertility clinics recommend single or two embryo transfers in order to reduce the probability of multiple pregnancy.
+In any case, however, determining the amount of embryos to transfer is not easy, since it depends on several factors, among which we highlight the following:

 - Age of the patient